What is a Super-Node?

 epguid property.
 IPv6 addresses must be enclosed in square brackets.

-epguid - optional property that is used to uniquely identify an endpoint that serves as a Super Node.
+epguid - optional property that is used to uniquely identify an Endpoint client that serves as a Super Node.
 The value of

 epguid can be taken from the "Endpoint Connectivity" report in SmartEndpoint (navigate to the "Reporting" tab, expand "Activity Reports", select "Endpoint Connectivity", right-click on a column name in the "Endpoint Connectivity" table and select "Show/Hide Columns", and make the "NID" column visible).